-Mr. Marshall graduated with a bachelor of arts in English with a minor in youth development studies.
-During his senior year, he completed an internship with the Office of Strategic Communications and led social media strategy for the university’s governmental relations team.
-Currently, Mr. Marshall is a second-year master’s student at the University of Houston Education and Policy Studies program, studying higher education.
-His master’s thesis will explore the perceptions of student loan debt for Black students.
+Mr. Marshall earned his master’s degree from the University of Houston Education and Policy Studies program with a concentration in higher education.
+He earned a bachelor of arts in English with a minor in youth development studies from Clemson University.
+During his senior year there, he completed an internship with the Office of Strategic Communications and led social media strategy for the university’s governmental relations team.

 Mr. Marshall joined the IDRA team as an Education Policy Fellow, a part of the inaugural cohort of IDRA Education Policy Fellows.
 During his fellowship, he worked on digital communications, broadband Internet access for students, and student and family engagement.
 Some highlights of his fellowship included a strong digital communications plan for advocacy against the classroom censorship policies.
 He co-wrote Digital Destination – Texas Needs Broadband Connectivity for All Students & Families, an issue brief that addresses the gaps within race, region and socioeconomic status for students and families connectivity to the Internet.